 Myth #1: Vaccines Cause Autism

-Probably the most wide-spread myth on the root cause of autism is that childhood vaccines have a direct link.
+Probably the most widespread myth about the root cause of autism is that childhood vaccines have a direct link.
 This rumor has convinced countless parents to withhold life-saving vaccines from their children, making it the most important one to debunk.

 The myth began in 1998 when Dr. Andrew Wakefield published a paper stating that the MMR vaccine caused autism.
-The study looked at a very small sample of children, 12 in total.
-The large publicity came due to the rapid increase in autism diagnoses at the same time.
+The study looked at a tiny sample of children, 12 in total.
+The extensive publicity came due to the rapid increase in autism diagnoses simultaneously.

 Myth #2: Autism is caused by bad parenting